 Now someone might say that if there were any history to it it would seem a rather significant piece our humanity’s heritage for us all to have forgotten!
 But if it is there in the indigenous mythology of culture after culture, repeated from age to age; if it is there in the pages of the Bible, needing only to be read and translated, one would have to call it a secret “hidden in plain sight!”

 WHAT’S IT ALL ABOUT?

-The moral of the story then changes.
-It proposes that in the sight of the Most High there is something so unique and precious about the human race that he would stop at nothing to keep them in the universe as humans and not as some kind of hybrid.
-The account describes an action so horrendous in his own sight that God would solemnly promise never to do such a thing again – demanding thereafter an account even of every animal that should ever take a human life.
-If the flood is a story with a moral message, perhaps that’s a moral I can more easily live with.
+According to the story, the sending of the Flood is an action so horrendous in his own sight that God solemnly promises never to do anything like it again – demanding thereafter an account even of every animal that should ever take a human life.
+If the Flood is a story with a morality in it, then perhaps that’s a moral I can live with.

-Not that I intend to gloss over the difficulties.
+Not that we are free to gloss over the difficulties of the story.
 The mysteries of Genesis 6-9 remain mysteries.
-I wouldn’t suggest that allowing these details back into the story magics the flood into a nice story.
+I would not suggest that allowing these details back into the story in any way magics the flood into a nice story.
 It remains the extinction of a civilization.

 Furthermore the question remains of whether this could all be folklore, an ancient fiction carried around the world by the prehistoric diaspora of humans as they migrated across the planet.
 It could be an ancient memory, or something else – a cataclysmic bit of history interpreted by the ancient narrator, insurance-company style, as an “act of God.”